Can You Sue For Slander? A Complete Guide to Slander Lawsuits

 If you are thinking to file a slander lawsuit, you might need to prove that:

-- The person who published the statement acted negligently;
+- The person who published the alleged defamatory statement acted negligently

-- The person who made the false statement knew in the first place that it was false.
+- The person who made the defamatory statement knew in the first place that it was false

-Our experienced defamation lawyers in New York City & New Jersey can help if you or someone you love is harmed by defamatory statements.
+Our experienced defamation lawyers in New York City & New Jersey can help if defamatory statements harm you or someone you love.
 The damages you might be facing could change your life.
-From shame or loss of reputation to losing your occupation, property, or any business relationships, slander is nothing to joke about.
-Get legal advice as soon as possible!
+Slander is nothing to joke about; from shame or loss of reputation to adverse employment consequences, property loss, or any business relationships, the damages can be costly.

 The Elements of Defamatory Statement

-If you have been the victim of false statements, firstly, a defamation lawyer will decide if you have a case, and one can help you get the proper compensation for the damages caused to you and your reputation.
+Suppose you are the victim of false statements.
+In that case, firstly, a defamation lawyer will decide if you have a case, and one can help you get the proper compensation for the damages caused to you and your reputation.

 Considering this, some elements might change the course of your case.